Last updated on August 25th, 2020 at 01:55 pm

 Regardless to if you use glycerin to enhance your DIY hair products or products that already contain it, the best time to use glycerin is typically in the summertime.
 You want to make sure that the temperatures are warm enough outside so that moisture can be pulled into your hair.
 You’ll notice that in conditions like these, your hair will stay moisturized for a long period of time when you using glycerin in it.

 Related Post: Hair Steaming and Detangling with Glycerin

 If it’s not warm enough, just the opposite will occur.
 If you use glycerin in your hair when it’s too cool or cold out, it will literally suck moisture out of your hair.

-It’s also important to note that it’s recommended to use naturally derived glycerin versus synthetic because synthetic glycerin can contain harmful pollutants.
+It’s also important to note that using glycerin from nature versus synthetic is much better.
+That’s because synthetic glycerin can contain harmful pollutants.

-For more information on using glycerin in your hair, check out this article on Essence
+For more information on using glycerin in natural hair, check out this article on Essence